Do you ever feel like an imposter in your role, that you will get ‘found out’, or do not deserve your success?

-I need to be hard on myself to succeed
+1. I need to be hard on myself to succeed

 Business people, as I know from my own experience, are notoriously hard on themselves.
 The drive to succeed, whilst good for getting things done, also has a shadow side of self-criticism.

-The need to be the expert
+3. The need to be the expert

 “You walk down the street and you’re somebody; you dress like somebody; your face looks like somebody.
 Everybody is reinforcing their structure of the universe over and over again and you meet [each other] like two huge things meeting.
 We enter into these conspiracies.
 You say, I’ll make believe you are who you think you are if you make believe I am who I think I am.”

-We innocently create these ideas of who we are and how we should fit into the world.
+In other words, we innocently create these ideas of who we are and how we should fit into the world.
 We then expend a huge amount of energy trying to live up to these images.